-- Examinations of non-block modules Examination periods that follow the lecture period (see page 8).
-For the current exam registration periods, please see www.unihohenheim.de/semesterdates.
+Examinations of non-block modules are usually held in two examination periods that follow the lecture period (see page 8).
+For the current exam registration periods, please see www.unihohenheim.de/en/semester-dates.
 You may choose whether to take the examination in the first or second examination period.
-If you decide to withdraw from an examination you have previously registered for, you are automatically registered for the following examination date.
-If you are not notified of the date, please contact the examinations office or the professor in charge of the module. - Examinations of block modules Examinations of blocked modules are usually held at the end of the respective block.
-For blocked modules, registration must be completed at the latest seven days before the examination takes place.
-If you decide to withdraw from an examination you have previously registered for, you are automatically registered for the following examination date.
+If you decide to withdraw from an examination you have time until seven days before the examination takes place.
+You are not automatically registered for the following examination date.
 If you are not notified of the date, please contact the examinations office or the professor in charge of the module.